Accounts Receivable Deductions: Still A Plague On Profits

 The best way to track your progress is to set internal baselines (where you are today) and track how you improve.

 Another way to think about DDO is to use the number of unresolved deduction items since the usual DDO by dollar metric can look better than it is because of the focus on resolving large dollar items first.
-Using this method, if unresolved deductions at month-end total 6,000 items and you receive an average of 100 deductions per day, the DDO-N = 60 days.
+Using this method, if unresolved deductions at month-end total 6,000 items and you receive an average of 100 deductions daily, the DDO-N = 60 days.

 In compliance with Sarbanes-Oxley (SOX) requirements for operational transparency and financial reporting, your auditors will require documentation to support trade allowances and deductions.